-After executing an SL cycle you must program the first traverse motion in the working plane with both coordinate data, e.g. L X+80 Y+0 RO FMAX.
+After executing an SL cycle you must program the first traverse motion in the working plane with both coordinate data, e.g. L X+80 Y+0 R0 FMAX.

-At the end of the cycle, move the tool in the plane to an absolute position, not to an incremental position, if you have set the parameter ConfigDatum, CfgGeoCycle, posAfterContPocket to ToolAxClearanceHeight.
+After the end of the cycle, do not position the tool in the plane incrementally, but rather to an absolute position if you have set the ConfigDatum > CfgGeoCycle > posAfterContPocket parameter to ToolAxClearanceHeight.

-- ► Feed rate for plunging Q11: Traversing speed of the tool when plunging into the workpiece in mm/ min.
-Input range 0 to 99999.9999 alternatively FAUTO, FU, FZ - ► Feed rate for milling Q12: Traversing speed of the tool in the working plane.
-Input range 0 to 99999.9999, alternatively FAUTO, FU, FZ - ► Retraction feed rate Q208: Traversing speed of the tool in mm/min when retracting after machining.
-If you enter Q208 = 0, the TNC retracts the tool at the feed rate in Q12.
+- ▶ Q11 Feed rate for plunging?: Traversing speed of the tool in mm/min during plunging.
+Input range 0 to 99999.9999, alternatively FAUTO, FU, FZ - ▶ Q12 Feed rate for roughing?: Traversing speed of the tool in the working plane.
+Input range 0 to 99999.9999, alternatively FAUTO, FU, FZ - ▶ Q208 Feed rate for retraction?: Traversing speed of the tool in mm/min when retracting after the machining operation.
+If you enter Q208 = 0, the TNC retracts the tool at the feed rate Q12.
 Input range 0 to 99999.9999, alternatively FMAX,FAUTO